fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 **NOTE:**

-*The same user name/password Fledge is going to used should be used.*
+- *The same user name/password configured in Fledge should be used.*

 The *PI Web API OMF* plugin must be installed to allow the integration with Fledge, in this screen shot the 4th row shows the proper installation of the plugin: